Environmental Product of Design (EPOD)

 EPOD 4100 (6) Studio 3: Capstone in Environmental Products of Design

 Requisites: Requires prerequisite courses of EPOD 3100 and 4115 (minimum grade C-).
-Restricted to Program in Environmental Design (ARPLU) students.
+Restricted to majors in Environmental Design (ARCH, EPOD, LAND, PLAN) and open option (ENVD).

 EPOD 4115 (3) Materials and Manufacturing Processes in Product Design

-This course explores the creation of products through an environmental lens as they relate to Material Science, Manufacturing Methods and Production Systems.
-The course will investigate innovative alternative materials and production approaches that improve upon pre-existing materials and paradigms.
-This includes sustainable materials, advanced production techniques at a variety of scales and a thorough understanding of the environmental cost incurred in the creation of products.
+Explores the creation of products through an environmental lens as they relate to Material Science, Manufacturing Methods and Production Systems.
+Students have the opportunity to investigate innovative alternative materials and industry production approaches that improve upon pre-existing materials and paradigms; including sustainable materials, advanced production techniques at a variety of scales and a thorough understanding of the environmental cost incurred in the creation of products.

-Requisites: Restricted to Program in Environmental Design (ARPLU) students with 30-180 credits (Sophomore, Junior, or Senior).
+Requisites: Restricted to majors in Environmental Design (ARCH, EPOD, LAND, PLAN) and open option (ENVD) students with 30-180 credits.